Amazon Shopping Tips

 Handheld Digital Magnifiers & Cool Apps For Your Phone

-Older models tended to have a stand that a standard 17’ inch TV or computer sat on.
-On the stand below the display was a mounted camera positioned over a movable x/y tray that a book or other reading material would be placed on.
-Newer versions of this have a lot more flexibility with the onset of LCD screens and advancements in camera technology.
+Older models tend to have a stand that holds a standard 17-inch TV or computer.
+Below the display, a mounted camera is positioned over a movable x/y tray that holds a book or other reading material.
+With the onset of LCD screens and advancements in camera technology, newer versions of this have a lot more flexibility.

-With all magnification aid, you always need to keep a few questions in mind when determining the best fit for your needs.
+With all magnification aids, you always need to keep a few questions in mind when determining the best fit for your needs.

 Handheld electronic magnifiers

 There are many handheld electronic magnifiers to choose from.
 Prices range from $75 to $1,000.
-Coming in at a lower price, the Eyoyo Portable Digital Video Magnifier gives you about a 3.5’ to 5.0 inch screen.
+Coming in at a lower price, the Eyoyo Portable Digital Video Magnifier gives you about a 3.5 to 5.0-inch screen.
 This magnifier has a large magnification range.
 These magnifiers are easy to use.
-Some models such as the Eyoyo PD43 Electronic Digital Video Magnifier even have color-coded keys.
-This specific magnifier is priced around $150.
+Some models, such as the Eyoyo PD43 Electronic Digital Video Magnifier, even have color-coded keys.
+This specific magnifier is priced at around $150.

 In Enrichment, we often see higher-end models such as the Eschenbach and the Ruby.
-These often have a larger screen, magnification up to 12x -14x and have some additional bells and whistles.
-One of the important things to always consider when looking at electronic aids is the user interface and the weight of the device based on the user’s physical limitations.
+These usually have a larger screen, magnification up to 12x -14x, and have some additional bells and whistles.
+One of the critical things to consider when looking at electronic aids is the user interface and the device’s weight based on the user’s physical limitations.
 A person with arthritis or tremors might want a lighter device that may be easier to hold and manipulate or a device that has a fold-out leg for hands-free usage.

 Other noteworthy apps

-Apples magnifier app – This free app has a significant amount of cool features such as a slider for easy zooming in and out of items, 12 color filters and contrast controls.
-This app is harder to use.
-However, users can select which options they want to have available in the app settings.
-Options include turning on and off the color filters so it would not appear on the screen all the time.
+Apple’s magnifier app—This free app has many cool features, such as a slider for zooming in and out, 12 color filters, and contrast controls.
+However, it is more complicated to use.
+In the app settings, users can select which options they want to have available.
+Options include turning on and off the color filters so they do not always appear on the screen.

-Claro Magic X – This nifty free magnification app does not give you as many features.
-But it will magnify up to 16x if you need more magnification at your fingertips.
-The user interface is pretty strait forward.
-The interface places primary options at the bottom of the screen.
-Other features such as the contrast and filter buttons are in the middle of the display along the sides.
+Claro Magic X—This nifty free magnification app does not offer as many features.
+But it will magnify up to 16x if you need more magnification.
+The user interface is pretty straightforward.
+Primary options are at the bottom of the screen, and other features, such as the contrast and filter buttons, are in the middle of the display along the sides.

 Don’t discount camera apps.

 If you use color filters to decrease glare, consider using a camera app instead of a magnifier app.
 The apps all use your phone’s camera.
-Many camera apps will allow you to zoom in and out, have a variety of settings for black and white modes and contrast settings.
+Many camera apps allow you to zoom in and out and have a variety of settings for black-and-white modes and contrast settings.

-Other features may be a wide variety in colors and effects.
+Other features may include a wide variety of colors and effects.
 Camera+ Free with Colors effect filters 4+ is one of these apps you might want to look at.
 This free app is packed with features.
-There are nine color filter options and eight black and white options with varying degrees of contrast.
-It also allows you to take a picture with the filter applied which is not an option while using typical magnification programs.
+There are nine color filter options and eight black-and-white options with varying degrees of contrast.
+It also allows you to take a picture with the filter applied, which is not an option when using typical magnification programs.

 Unlike magnification apps, camera apps allow you to use the forward-facing camera.
 This can help you use the feature for personal care purposes.

-Whether you need more information about how to choose the right magnifier or how to use one, Outlook Enrichment is here to help.
+Whether you need more information about choosing or using a magnifier, Outlook Enrichment is here to help.
 Contact us to get started.

 Adaptive technology advancements have improved magnifiers across the board.
 However, basic handheld magnifiers with an actual lens have not seen many advancements.
 We often view the handheld magnifier as the standard Sherlock Holmes clue-finding magnifier.
 The large lens on this magnifier increases the viewer’s field of vision when viewing text or other small items.
 Often, we think a larger lens gives us a more expansive viewing space.
 However, this is not necessarily the right way to think about a magnifying glass.